Faizan-313/ai-chatbot/README.md

 ## Contributing

 Contributions are welcome!
-Check the contribution.md for more information.
+Check the contribution.md file for more information.

 ## License